AIStream-Peelout/flow-forecast/experiments/catchment_foundation/README.md

   through to `elif "sweep" in self.params:` — merely having a `"sweep"` key present (any value) is enough to initialize W&B, even if `"wandb"` is `False`.
 This is meant for W&B sweep agents (which pre-populate `wandb.config`), but it's easy to trip accidentally.
+- **Early-stopping checkpoints are run-scoped.** `train_transformer_style` passes `<run_dir>/checkpoint.pth` to `EarlyStopper`, so simultaneous hybrid and Crossformer runs cannot overwrite or restore one another's best weights.
+Direct `EarlyStopper` callers still default to the legacy working-directory `checkpoint.pth` for compatibility.
 - **New test files are not auto-discovered by CircleCI.** `.circleci/config.yml` enumerates each `tests/test_*.py` file explicitly with its own `coverage run -m unittest -v tests/test_x.py` line; a new test file (e.g. a future addition alongside